apache/spark/docs/security.md

   <td><code>spark.authenticate.secret.file</code></td>
   <td>None</td>
   <td>
-    Path pointing to the secret key to use for securing SASL connections.
+    Path pointing to the secret key to use for securing connections.
 Ensure that the contents of the file have been securely generated.
 This file is loaded on both the driver and the executors unless other settings override this (see below).
   </td>